-Organisations involving limited or no contact with children and adults who may be more vulnerable to harm Description The organisation or group does not deliver a service or activities directly to members of the public.
-Unlikely to have direct contact with children and/or adults who may be more vulnerable to harm Funding request is for a capital item Examples Funding for the purchase of equipment for a community heritage trust that owns and maintains a historic building but does not deliver regular services or activities directly to the public.
-Capital support for community centres or building repairs Our Safeguarding Assessment Although the level of risk is lower, we still encourage organisations or groups in this category to have a safeguarding policy in place as this helps ensure everyone's safety.
+Organisations that have limited or no contact with children or adults who may be more vulnerable to harm Description The organisation or group does not deliver a service or activities directly to members of the public.
+Unlikely to have direct contact with children and/or adults who may be more vulnerable to harm Funding request is for a capital item Examples Funding for the purchase of office equipment Capital support for community centres or building repairs Our Safeguarding Assessment Although the level of risk is lower, we still encourage organisations or groups in this category to have a safeguarding policy in place as this helps ensure everyone's safety.
 We will not ask for a copy of your policy but will ask during our assessment process if you have one Monitoring None